MikroElektronika/mikrosdk_click_v2/clicks/wifi8/README.md

 err_t wifi8_socket_bind(wifi8_t *ctx, int8_t sock, wifi8_sockaddr_t *pstr_addr, uint8_t u8_addr_len);
 ```

-## Example Description

-> This application showcases capability of the WiFi 8 Click board.
-It initializes device, connects to local WiFi.
-Creates TCP, waits for connection
-and logs every message it receives for clients when it receives CR or LF flag
-it returns message back to Client.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes Host logger, and communication module and pins.